-We want to explain what the Defra-funded Farming in Protected Landscapes programme can support and how it will work, to encourage strong applications from the Dedham Vale Area of Outstanding Natural Beauty farming and land management community.
+We want to explain what the Defra-funded Farming in Protected Landscapes programme can support and how it will work, to encourage strong applications from the Dedham Vale Area of Outstanding Natural Beauty (AONB) farming and land management community.

-Protected Landscapes – our Areas of Outstanding Natural Beauty and National Parks – are special and unique places.
+Protected Landscapes – our Areas of Outstanding Natural Beauty (AONB) and National Parks – are special and unique places.
 They are living, working landscapes that also support a wide range of habitats and species, and they are enjoyed by millions of people every year.

 By supporting the farmers, land managers and people who live and work in these areas, we can help protect these exceptional places and support local communities.